This page will be updated as more faculty members are

 She first joined the agency as an intern before becoming the agency’s relations assistant.
 Stephanie is a dedicated bookseller who holds a B.A. from the University of Toronto in English Literature and a M.A. in English: Issues in Modern Culture from University College London.

 Her experiences of living and traveling in and around Europe have left her eagerly devouring upmarket, fantasy, and nonfiction genres that make new worlds and perspectives come alive.
 Stephanie particularly appreciates strong characters who bend stereotypes, genders, and more.

 Stephanie is acquiring both fiction and nonfiction.
 Within fiction, she’s actively seeking diverse and inclusive representation in Upmarket, Commercial, Historical, and Women’s Fiction, in addition to urban and magical fantasies, cozy mysteries, dramatic comedies, light romances, and genre-bending narratives.
 Within non-fiction, she’s interested in Humor, Pop Culture, Pop Psychology, Memoir, cultural or event-based History, select Dessert Cookbooks, LGBTQ+ narratives, and essay collections.

-At the 2019 Toronto conference, she is teaching on plotting techniques, and also meeting with writers for one-on-one pitches.
+At the 2020 Toronto event, she is teaching a class, and also meeting with attendees for one-on-one pitch appointments.

 Carly Watters is a literary agent with P.S.
 Literary.